Constitution of New Zealand: Self-government

-The first enactment of the first Parliament of New Zealand elected under this Act was the English Acts Act of 1854, which affirmed the application of 17 English statutes to New Zealand.
+The first enactment of the first Parliament of New Zealand elected under this act was the English Acts Act of 1854, which affirmed the application of 17 English statutes to New Zealand.
 This was expanded by the English Laws Act of 1858, which extended it to all English statutes in existence as at 14 January 1840; specifically the Bill of Rights 1689, and Habeas Corpus.
-The powers of the New Zealand Parliament were clarified by the Colonial Laws Validity Act (Imperial) of 1865, which allowed a measured amount of legal independence.
-Under the Act, the New Zealand Parliament could pass laws inconsistent with British statutes or the common law, so long as the Imperial statute was not specifically applicable to New Zealand.
+The powers of the New Zealand Parliament were clarified by the Colonial Laws Validity Act 1865 (Imperial), which allowed a measured amount of legal independence.
+Under the act, the New Zealand Parliament could pass laws inconsistent with British statutes or the common law, so long as the Imperial statute was not specifically applicable to New Zealand.
 Where this occurred, the New Zealand statute would be void.

-In 1857 the Parliament of the United Kingdom passed the New Zealand Constitution Amendment Act 1857, which allowed the New Zealand Parliament the ability to amend certain parts of the 1852 Act.
+In 1857 the Parliament of the United Kingdom passed the New Zealand Constitution Amendment Act 1857, which allowed the New Zealand Parliament the ability to amend certain parts of the 1852 act.
 This mainly related to proposals for new provinces in New Zealand.
 Several new provinces were then created by the New Zealand Parliament.
-The first major repeal of part of the Act came in 1876 with the Abolition of Provinces Act, which repealed section 2 of the Act and abolished the Provinces from 1 January 1877, thus centralising New Zealand's government in its bicameral Parliament.
+The first major repeal of part of the act came in 1876 with the Abolition of Provinces Act, which repealed section 2 of the act and abolished the Provinces from 1 January 1877, thus centralising New Zealand's government in its bicameral Parliament.

-In 1891 the composition of Legislative Council was changed, Councillors were no longer appointed for life; instead for terms of 7 years with provision for reappointment.
+In 1891 the composition of Legislative Council was changed, councillors were no longer appointed for life; instead for terms of seven years with provision for reappointment.